ratnalasatish500/Logic-building-js/Readme.md

 Return "even if the number is even "odd" if the number is odd even num when divided by 2 has reminder -2,0,2,4,12,122 odd num when divided reminder -1,1

+5.write a function that return thr reverse of string -input A string
+Return reversed string
+example
+"satish" -> hsitas